andreasstrunz/streamlit-showcase/README.md

 # streamlit-showcase
-Showcase using streamlit to create a web app showing the effects of sklearn classification algorithms including user interaction
+Showcase using streamlit to create a web app showing the effects of sklearn classification algorithms including user interaction.

+Published as a Heroku app here: https://streamlit-showcase.herokuapp.com/
 ___
 ## Last Update